BryaN759/fake-news-detection-ml/README.md

-This is a project for Fake News detechtion using Machine Learning.
+This is a project for Fake News detection using Machine Learning.

 Dataset : https://www.kaggle.com/code/therealsampat/fake-news-detection?scriptVersionId=53633812&cellId=6